-NT 480 Senior Integrative Seminar 3 Hours
+NT 480 Senior Integrative Seminar

-Prerequisite: NT 225, OT 312, BT 311
+Prerequisites: NT 225, OT 312, BT 311

-A senior-level capstone course in which the basic principles of hermeneutics are considered and applied to the student's personal life and role as a servant-leader in the church, community, and world.
+A senior-level capstone course in which personal spiritual formation is revisited and the basic principles of hermeneutics are considered and applied to the student's personal life and role as a servant-leader in the church and world.
 A major writing assignment or presentation designed to integrate the student's Biblical and theological knowledge with his or her vocational plans is included.

-NT 490 Special Studies in New Testament 1 - 3 Hours
+NT 490 Special Studies in New Testament